 To find fully accessible venues and art and culture centres (for the whole country) you can consult the EureWelcome website.
 This is a directory of places that have been awarded the EureWelcome label in Luxembourg, meaning that they are fully accessible to people with reduced mobility and other disabilities.
-The list includes all kinds of cultural attractions (hotels, restaurants, museums, walking and hiking), shops and much more.
-See Annex 1 - List of accessible arts and culture venues for further information on accessible arts and culture venues.
+The list includes all kinds of cultural attractions (<a href="https://hotels.net.google.com/hotels